On December 31st, 2011, Radioshift was retired from development and removed from sale. It is no longer available for purchase.

 1) Why did you cease development of Radioshift?

 We created Radioshift back in 2007 with the bold idea of making recording Internet radio as simple as possible.
 We knew this would involve creating an application that merged several different pieces of technology: a guide full of streaming radio listings, playback of various streaming protocols, and a fully automatic audio recorder.
-Bringing these things together to create a seamless experience, especially compared to Audio Hijack Pro, would not be easy.
+Bringing these things together to create a seamless experience would not be easy.
 However, we believed it was worth doing.

 Unhappily, the low quality of existing streaming technologies has led to myriad issues for Radioshift, chief among them being failed recordings.
 As that was Radioshift's reason for existence, these failures weighed heavily on us.
 We hoped these problems would eventually be resolved by newer versions of the third-party plugins used for audio streaming.
 Instead, we've seen Windows Media streaming and Flash streaming rise to prominence, neither of which provide the seamlessness and reliability that we want.